CEDC has two main economic organizing tools: The Clean Economy Roadshow and The Portfolio of Replicable Projects.

 ►Helped to establish a first-of-its-kind Contractors’ Institute at Cincinnati State to provide workforce training and business support to contractors and their employees

-►Resulted in a current plan to replicate a sustainable community corridor redevelopment program in five cities throughout the South
+►Resulted in a plan to replicate a sustainable community corridor redevelopment program in five cities throughout the South

 The Portfolio of Replicable Projects: CEDC’s Portfolio is a menu of viable project options designed to help local economic organizers choose the clean energy projects that work best for them.
 Each project contains information about how to best replicate the project in another community, including the financing options and partnerships required.
 The Portfolio includes both capacity-building projects and business projects.

 The Portfolio’s capacity-building projects range from sustainable business roundtables to community-college workforce partnerships.
 The business projects range from small-scale residential solar thermal water systems to city-wide green school initiatives.
-CEDC will begin publishing a quarterly Portfolio of Replicable Projects in July, 2011.